Lucevar/mw-immersion-mods/lucevars-install/mwse-tr-2022-install.md

 Overhauls the pit area in the Lower Waistworks of the Foreign Quarter in Vivec to a cozy flea market with custom, OAAB and vanilla assets.
 * [**Nordic Dagon Fel**](https://www.nexusmods.com/morrowind/mods/49603) by RandomPal
 Subtle changes to make the nordic village of Dagon Fel...nordic
-* [**The Striderport in Vivec**](https://www.nexusmods.com/morrowind/mods/49492) by RandomPal and Vegetto aka Duo Dinamico
-Overhaul of the Striderport in Vivec
 * [**Improved Temple Experience**](https://www.nexusmods.com/morrowind/mods/49373) by RandomPal
 Adds shrines to the temples in Vos, Suran, Maar Gan and Molag Mar.
 Adds teleport markers for Almvisi Intervention to Vos, Suran, Maar Gan and Ghostgate.
 * [**Immersive Mournhold**](https://www.nexusmods.com/morrowind/mods/49353) by Various